Our Team

 Founding Member, Symposium Organising Committee

-Heather Kharouba is an Associate Professor in the Department of Biology at the University of Ottawa.
-She is a global change ecologist and conservation scientist, with a taxonomic focus insects and plants.
-Her lab research how and why species are responding to climate and land use changes, how we can predict these responses, and how we can more effectively manage our ecosystems in the context of these environmental changes.
+Heather Kharouba is a University Research Chair and Associate Professor in the Department of Biology at the University of Ottawa.
+She is a global change ecologist and conservation scientist, with a taxonomic focus on insects and plants.
+Her lab research focuses on how and why species are responding to climate and land use changes, how we can predict these responses, and how we can more effectively manage our ecosystems in the context of these environmental changes.
 She approaches conservation research through the lens of cross-disciplinary collaboration and solutions.
 She has current research partnerships with Environment and Climate Change Canada, and Agriculture and Agri-Food Canada, and with NGOs like the Nature Conservancy of Canada.

 Founding Member, Symposium Organising Committee